sitewhere/sitewhere-documentation/docs/deployment/README.md

 ::: tip
-To delete the persistent data associated with SiteWhere, it is not necessary to ininstall Rook.
+To delete the persistent data associated with SiteWhere, it is not necessary to uninstall Rook.
 As detailed above, the k8s persistence claims may be deleted to remove existing data and start with a clean system.
 :::